opa-oz/terraform-provider-cloud-config/docs/resources/cloud-config.md

 Default: true
 - `resize_rootfs_no_block` (Boolean) Optionally, the resize operation can be performed in the background while cloud-init continues running modules.
 This can be enabled by setting resize_rootfs to noblock.
+- `rpi` (Block, Optional) This module handles ARM interface configuration for Raspberry Pi.

+It also handles Raspberry Pi Connect installation and enablement.
+Raspberry Pi Connect service will be installed and enabled to auto start on boot.

+This only works on Raspberry Pi OS (bookworm and later). (see [below for nested schema](#nestedblock--rpi))
 - `runcmd` (List of String) Run arbitrary commands at a rc.local-like time-frame with output to the console.
 Each item will be interpreted by `sh`.
 - `salt_minion` (Block, Optional) This module installs, configures and starts Salt Minion.
 If the salt_minion key is present in the config parts, then Salt Minion will be installed and started.